-The land-based engineering industry values the Level 3 Apprenticeship as an entry/progression route into the industry.
-From the Level 2 Foundation Apprenticeship there is direct progression onto Level 3, or learners may progress straight onto the Apprenticeship from another programme.
+The land-based engineering industry values the Apprenticeship as an entry/progression route into the industry.
+From the Foundation Apprenticeship there is direct progression onto the Apprenticeship, or learners may progress straight onto the Apprenticeship from another programme.

 Progression onto the Apprenticeship